afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 They are similar in shape to rotary encoders, but they work in a complete different way.
 A N-position rotary switch is just the same as N **non-momentary** switches where one and only one of them is closed at all times. **This makes them unpractical**, since the PC side will detect a button as "always on".
 When trying to configure another button in the simulator, that one will get in the way.

 We could alleviate the situation by instructing the firmware to report a button press only if there is a change in the position of the rotary switch.
-However, the simulator will never know what such position is at first.
+However, the simulator will never know what such a position is at first.

-Absolute rotary switches are *not* supported by this project.
+In this sense, there is **no specific support** to absolute rotary switches in this project.
+However, they work, but not recommended.

+### A note about *"mode selectors"*

+You may find absolute rotary switches in some commercial SIM wheels that do not report input to the host computer.
+Instead, they allow the user to choose a behavior for other inputs (typically, a pair of rotary encoders).
+This project features *mode selectors*, but in another way:

+- Assigned to simple on/off switches only, which are called **"ALT" buttons**.
+- There are just two modes: *regular* and *"alternate"*.
+- The selected mode affects all other inputs.
+- You can have as many "ALT" buttons as you want (or none), but they all work just the same.
+  Typically, you place an "ALT" button on each end of the SIM wheel (left and right).

+Depending on user preferences:

+- "ALT buttons" may work as independent regular buttons as well.
+- Clutch paddles may work as "ALT buttons" as well.

 ## Rotary Potentiometers